chatnoir-eu/chatnoir-web/README.md

 npm install
 ```

-For development purposes, it is most convenient to run a Node dev server with auto-reload:
+For development purposes, it is most convenient to run a [Vite](https://vite.dev/) dev server with auto-reload:
 ```bash
 npm run serve
 ```
+The dev server will run at `http://localhost:5173` and send requests to the backend server running at `http://localhost:8000` (see next section).

-For production deployments, you want to run only the Django backend server (ideally via uWSGI), in which case you will have to compile a static version of the frontend with:
+A static version of the frontend can be built with:
 ```bash
 npm run build
 ```
+The compiled files are written to `chatnoir_ui/dist`.
+This static version can be used for production deployments, where you want to run only the Django backend server (ideally via uWSGI).
+See the next section for more information.

 ## Run Search Backend
 The backend uses [Poetry](https://python-poetry.org/) as a package manager.
 If you haven't installed it yet, do that first: